jim-schwoebel/allie/augmentation/readme.md

 Here are some settings that can be customized for Allie's augmentation API.
 Settings can be modified in the [settings.json](https://github.com/jim-schwoebel/allie/blob/master/settings.json) file.

-Here are some settings that you can modify in this settings.json file and the various options for these settings:

 | setting | description | default setting | all options |
 |------|------|------|------|
 | version | version of Allie release | 1.0 | 1.0 |